 An Airman's professional duties always take precedence over personal desires.
 At the very least, it includes the following behaviors:

-DISCIPLINE AND SELF-CONTROLProfessionals cannot indulge themselves in self-pity, discouragement, anger, frustration or defeatism.
-They have a fundamental moral obligation to the persons they lead to strike a tone of confidence and forward-looking optimism.
+- Professionals cannot indulge themselves in self-pity, discouragement, anger, frustration or defeatism.
+Airmen have a fundamental moral obligation to the persons they lead to strike a tone of confidence, and forward-looking optimism.

 EXCELLENCE IN ALL WE DO: